BerlinSky/athena-template/functional-programming-1.md

 + Pure functions will always produce the same output given the same input.
 + Pure functions have no side effects.
 + Pure functions lead to immutability.
-+ Functional Programming does not have no variables.
++ Pure functions have no variables.
-+ Functional Programming uses recursion instead of looping
++ Pure functions use recursion instead of looping

 #### Pure Function